Navigation

 • Apply pressure – just as you would with any other kind of bleeding – you can apply pressure to the gum, pressing on gauze or tissue, to stop bleeding.

-• See a dental professional for a professional clean to remove plaque and tartar.
+• See a dental professional for a professional cleaning to remove plaque and tartar.
 Plaque and tartar build-up irritates the gums.

 • If your gums bleed for more than 2 to 3 days